This is part 2 of a 3-part series on the Secret Cost Of Casual Sex For Women. See Part 1 HERE.

 Research has shown that when women are looking for short term sex, or casual sex; they get very choosy and usually mate with the better men because there’s no shortage of willing men for just sex.

-Losing the commitment or investment of a man we already decided was good in some way, or even just good looking, can be devastating.
+Losing the investment of a man we already decided was high value in some way, or even just good looking, can be devastating.

 I could be wrong though.
 What do you think?

 (To have anything other than a clitoral orgasm, such as a cervical orgasm, you have to be a lot softer, more relaxed, a lot more trusting, and emotionally open.)

 That kind of orgasm in itself will demand some form of emotional connection with the man, which renders the woman vulnerable to the man).